-- Bachelor’s degree in finance, accounting or a related business field is required; and an advanced degree is a plus.
+- B.Sc. university degree in finance, accounting or a related business field is preferred; and an advanced degree is a plus;

 - Relevant experience in fraud investigation or auditing.
 Certified Fraud Examiner (CFE) or Certified Internal Auditor (CIA) designations are strongly preferred.

 - Solid understanding of a wide-range of ethics violations, including fraud, corruption and human trafficking in humanitarian and/or development settings; Understanding of best practice in ethics management and accountability within INGOs, including best practices for investigations of ethical violations;

 - Demonstrated experience in successfully working with administrative and program staff at all organizational levels;